sharetribe/flex-docs/src/docs/tutorial-branding/modify-landing-page/index.md

 In this tutorial section, you will familiarise yourself with the [Pages feature in Console](https://flex-console.sharetribe.com/content/pages).
-The Pages feature allows you to modify the content and layout of your landing page and other static pages in your marketplace using the no-code editor in Console.
+The Pages feature allows you to modify the content and layout of your landing page and other content pages in your marketplace using the no-code editor in Console.
 At the end of this tutorial, you will have learnt how to edit the landing page of your marketplace.
 We will change your landing page images and content to align with our sauna-themed